w3c/wai-mobile/content/index.md

 **WAI's accessibility standards address mobile accessibility**:

 -   **Web Content** Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)) covers web pages and web applications, including content used on mobile devices.
-    -   To learn how WCAG 2.0 can be applied to mobile web content, mobile web apps, native apps, and hybrid apps using web components inside native apps, see [Mobile Accessibility: How WCAG 2.0 and Other W3C/WAI Guidelines Apply to Mobile](http://www.w3.org/TR/mobile-accessibility-mapping/).
+    -   To learn how WCAG 2 can be applied to mobile web content, mobile web apps, native apps, and hybrid apps using web components inside native apps, see [Mobile Accessibility: How WCAG 2.0 and Other W3C/WAI Guidelines Apply to Mobile](http://www.w3.org/TR/mobile-accessibility-mapping/).
-    -   A more general resource that also includes mobile apps is [WCAG2ICT: Applying WCAG 2.0 to Non-Web Information and Communications Technologies](/standards-guidelines/wcag/non-web-ict/).
+    -   A more general resource that also includes mobile apps is [WCAG2ICT: Applying WCAG 2 to Non-Web Information and Communications Technologies](/standards-guidelines/wcag/non-web-ict/).
-    -   WCAG 2.1, published in June 2018, includes new requirements ("success criteria") addressing mobile accessibility.
-They are introduced in [[What’s New in WCAG 2.1]](/standards-guidelines/wcag/new-in-21/).
+    -   New requirements ("success criteria") addressing mobile accessibility were added to WCAG 2.1 and WCAG 2.2.
+They are introduced in [[What’s New in WCAG 2.1]](/standards-guidelines/wcag/new-in-21/) and [[What’s New in WCAG 2.2]](/standards-guidelines/wcag/new-in-22/).
 -   **User Agent** Accessibility Guidelines ([UAAG](/standards-guidelines/uaag/)) covers web browsers and other “user agents”, including mobile browsers.
     -   For examples of how web browsers that follow UAAG benefit people with disabilities using the Web on mobile devices, see [Mobile Accessibility Examples from UAAG](http://www.w3.org/TR/IMPLEMENTING-UAAG20/mobile).
     -   For those wanting to explore the issues more, see [Applying UAAG to Mobile Phones](http://www.w3.org/WAI/UA/work/wiki/Applying_UAAG_to_Mobile_Phones).